Learn from the Industry's Best at World of Modular

 Chris Smith; Director of Sales, East; NRB Modular Solutions

 With the increased adoption of modular construction for large scale projects in the United States and challenges from local factory capacity constraints, developers are looking outside of the US for reliable manufacturing options.
-Join Rhys Kane and Chris Smith, from NRB Modular Solutions, for a session on the strategies needed to effectively implement modular construction from an out-of-country supplier.
+Join Chris Smith from NRB Modular Solutions for a session on the strategies needed to effectively implement modular construction from an out-of-country supplier.
 This presentation will include successful examples from a Canadian context, along with best-practice for pre-qualifying your manufacturer, how best to engage during pre-construction with the design team and general contractor, third-party inspections, state/provincial review and certifications, quality control, exchange rates, lender requirements, and border-crossing.

 Modular by Design